auroraresearchlab/netbox-dns/docs/using_netbox_dns.md

 The names of Name Servers, Zones and Records are all used as RR names in DNS, so all of these are validated for conformity to the mentioned RFCs.
 When a name does not conform to the RFC rules, NetBox DNS refuses to save the Name Server, Zone or Record with an error message indicating the reason for the refusal.

+**Please note that unlike names, values are not validated.
+While this is theoretically possible and may be implemented at some point, it is not a trivial task as there is a plethora of RR types with even more value formats.**

 ![Record Validation Error](images/RecordValidationError.png)

 ### Validation options